evan-007/angular-async-testing/readme.md

 This is nicer since it actually instantiates the route.
 We could also use a regex for the `templateUrl` to make the code easier to change later.

-But this test has an asynchronous request problem: the service in the `resolve` block never resolves, so the will fail with an `unexpected request` from the route `resolve`.
+But this test has an asynchronous request problem: the service in the `resolve` block never resolves, so the test will fail with an `unexpected request` error from the route `resolve`.
 We could use `$httpBackend` and `done` like in the previous example, but since we've already written a test for that service, does it really need to be tested again?
 And does this routing test even need to know that `resolve` calls an asynchronous function?
 An alternative would be to double it out with a `spy`.

 http://jasmine.github.io/2.0/introduction.html#section-Spies

 A spy is a double of a function.
 Instead of calling a function, the test will call the spy which can be created to behave like the function it replaces, but without the asynchronous call.
-In jasmine, there are matchers to confirm that the spy is behaving as it should.
+In Jasmine, there are matchers to confirm that the spy is behaving as it should.

-In Jasmine spies are objects and so to properly double a function, it needs to be the method of some object:
+Jasmine spies are objects and to properly double a function the spy needs to be the method of some object:

     var fakeData = {
-        stuff: function(arg){
+        countryDataDouble: function(arg){
         return arg;
         }
     }

-This is just a plain old javascript object: `fakeData.stuff('whatever');`
+This is just a plain old javascript object: `fakeData.countryDataDouble('whatever');`

-The spy is setup like this: `spyOn(fakeData, 'stuff');`. `spyOn` takes two arguments: the object and one of its properties.
-All this means is that jasmine is now paying attention to `fakeData.stuff`.
+The spy is set up like this: `spyOn(fakeData, 'countryDataDouble');`. `spyOn` takes two arguments: the object and one of its properties.
+All this means is that Jasmine is now paying attention to `fakeData.countryDataDouble`.
 The test now has access to the `toHaveBeenCalled()` matcher that verifies that the function was actually called in the test block.

 The next step is to tell angular to use the spy in place of the function it doubles. `$provide` is how angular registers components to inject them into a module, so the code:

     module(function($provide){
         $provide.factory('CountryData', function(){
-            return fakeData.stuff;
+            return fakeData.countryDataDouble;
         });
     });

-tells angular to use `fakeData.stuff` when the `CountryData` factory is called.
+tells angular to use `fakeData.countryDataDouble` when the `CountryData` factory is called.
 Remember the `resolve` in the controller?

     resolve: {
         ActiveCountry: ['CountryData', '$route', function(CountryData, $route) {